ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/django/install_dependencies.md

 typing_extensions 4.8.0
 ```

+In order to have a production-like installation, you need `gunicorn` which is a
+Python WSGI (Web Server Gateway Interface) HTTP server for UNIX and is
+compatible with Django.

-To verify you are able to run Django and gunicorn, try importing them
+To verify you are able to run Django and Gunicorn, try importing them
 with Python as shown below:

 ```python